Ch3ram13/celeoworks/_posts/2019-02-02-february-again.markdown

 <br/>
 <br/>
 <br/>
-*Written in response to a creative non-fiction grad school prompt, circa 2014
+*Written in response to a grad school prompt, circa 2014*